 This is probably my favorite Seattle museum.
 It’s right downtown and has a great collection of modern art exhibits, both permanent and rotating.
 They also have special late nights once a month where they turn the lobby into a posh lounge with music and drinks.

-SAM also owns Olympic Sculpture Park.
-It’s a gorgeous park right along the Seattle waterfront that gives you beautiful views of the Olympic Mountains and Puget Sound.
+SAM also owns Olympic Sculpture Park, a gorgeous park right along the Seattle waterfront that gives you beautiful views of the Olympic Mountains and Puget Sound.
 I used to walk the trail that runs through the park on my way home from work, admiring the larger-than-life modern sculptures scattered throughout.
 If you only have one day in Seattle, make sure this spot is on your list of places to visit!

 MoPop